 The Clear Word Bible is a paraphrase, not a translation.
 A paraphrase is a loose adaptation of the biblical text designed to help clarify what the original says.
 The proper intention of any biblical paraphrase should be to remain faithful to the text and to expand it, not alter it, and certainly not to contradict the original words.
-The Seventh Day Adventist Bible, known as the Clear Word Bible, violates the biblical text by severely altering it in many places as it restates Scripture in line with SDA bias.
+The Seventh-day Adventist Bible (not their official Bible, but it is sold in their Publishing House), known as the Clear Word Bible, violates the biblical text by severely altering it in many places as it restates Scripture in line with SDA bias.

 Let's take a look at a few examples of the profound bias.